nickj-h/Group6/README.md

 # Group6

-Webserver renders the .html file in '/templates/testmap.html' You can generate the testmap by running the generate_map.py file.
+Webserver renders the files in in '/templates'

-the /js route displays a javascript version of a us map.
-It has the ability to route to different pages based on user clicks
+/homepage is the homepage with selectable filters /stateMap/main is the map with clickable states
+Can access individual states with /stateMap/id where id is the 2-character state code (e.g. florida is FL)

 data:
 https://www.bls.gov/oes/current/oessrcst.htm